rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

 # Build time configuration
 Build time settings are dictated by a file in your app directory called `build.yml`.
 By default, this file has the most commonly used settings and some defaults that will work fine for most platforms.
 However, you may need to modify it at certain points.
 For example, if you need to build for an iOS device, you'll need to change the iphone: sdk: section to use an `iphoneos` SDK instead of an `iphonesimulator` SDK.
 Other special requirements apply to building for Android.
+Please refer to the [Android-specific Settings section](#android-specific-settings) for more information.

 This doc will provide guidelines and examples for modifying the `build.yml` file without jeopardizing your app.